Role

 → Reusable styles and components that can be used across business areas

-→ Adaptive formats to leverage the different ways a vistor could exprience Spotify.com
+→ Adaptive formats to leverage the different ways a visitor could experience Spotify.com

 Creating adaptive components, like cards, were a way to merchandise Spotify Premium offerings.
 Additionally, these could become a brandable element for users to connect with through their payment experience and into the Consumer product.